ASD-Blueprint/desktop.gov.au/program/traveller.md

 * Unreliable internet connection
 * I can't get too much work done until I get to my desk
 * I end up doing a lot of overtime work
-* The Agency I work for has old and slow computers, and I have the same poor experience
+* The agency I work for has old and slow computers, and I have the same poor experience

 ### Want to achieve / get out of interaction

 * Be able to review documents on the go
 * Be able to do admin on the go

-### Motivation to use MWP?
+### Motivation to use modern workplace?

-* Easier to do things on the go, which means less work when they are back on their desk
+* Easier to do things on the go, which means less work when they are back at their desk

 ## Modern workplace benefits

-* Reduced meeting timewith chat and channelfunctionality
+* Reduced meeting time with chat functionality
 * Saves up to 4 hours a week from collaboration and information sharing
 * Can work on documents on the go